erikoest/gamlenorge/README.md

 Amount of ripples on the water surface.
 The parameter adds fuzz to the reflection angles.
 Defaults to 1.

-### water_relfection_iterations
+### water_reflection_iterations

 The number of reflection angles to trace in order to determine reflection light.
 Defaults to 10.

 ### time

 Time of the rendering.
 The time is used for calculating the position of the sun.
+Defaults to 2023-07-01T18:00:00+0200

 ### output